Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Running Time Analysis of SMS-EMOA

-The main proof idea of Theorem~1 is to divide the optimization procedure into two phases, where the first phase aims at finding the inner part $F_{I}^*$ (in Eq.~\eqref{eq:FI}) of the Pareto front, and the second phase aims at finding the remaining two extreme vectors in the Pareto front, i.e., $F^* \setminus F_{I}^*=\{(k,n+k),(n+k,k)\}$, corresponding to the two Pareto optimal solutions $0^n$ and $1^n$. \begin{proof}[Proof of Theorem~1] We divide the optimization procedure into two phases.
-The first phase starts after initialization and finishes until all the objective vectors in the inner part $F_{I}^*$ of the Pareto front has been found; the second phase starts after the first phase and finishes when the whole Pareto front is found.
-We will show that the expected number of generations of the two phases are $O(\mu (n\log n+k^k))$ and $O(\mu n^k)$, respectively, leading to the theorem.
+Combining the above two cases, we show that there exist at most $\mu$ solutions in $R_1$ with $\Delta$-value larger than zero, implying that $\bmx^*$ will still be maintained in the next generation. \end{myproofd} \begin{myproof}{Theorem~\ref{thm:sms-upper-ojzj}} We divide the optimization procedure into two phases.
+The first phase starts after initialization and finishes when all the objective vectors in the inner part $F_{I}^*$ of the Pareto front have been found; the second phase starts after the first phase and finishes when the whole Pareto front is found.
+We will show that the expected number of generations of the two phases is $O(\mu (n\log n+k^k))$ and $O(\mu n^k)$, respectively, leading to the theorem.

 For the first phase, we consider two cases.

 (1) At least one solution in the inner part $S_{I}^*$ of the Pareto set exists in the initial population.
 Let